apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ### Capacity planning

-Kinesis indexing tasks run on MiddleManagers and are limited by the resources available in the MiddleManager cluster.
-In particular, you should make sure that you have sufficient worker capacity (configured using the `druid.worker.capacity` property) to handle the configuration in the supervisor spec.
+Kinesis indexing tasks run on Middle Managers and are limited by the resources available in the Middle Manager cluster.
+In particular, you should make sure that you have sufficient worker capacity (configured using the
+`druid.worker.capacity` property) to handle the configuration in the supervisor spec.
 Note that worker capacity is shared across all types of indexing tasks, so you should plan your worker capacity to handle your total indexing load, such as batch processing, streaming tasks, and merging tasks.
 If your workers run out of capacity, Kinesis indexing tasks queue and wait for the next available worker.
 This may cause queries to return partial results but will not result in data loss (assuming the tasks run before Kinesis purges those sequence numbers).

 A running task can be in one of two states: reading or publishing.
-A task remains in reading state for `taskDuration`, at which point it transitions to publishing state.
-A task remains in publishing state for as long as it takes to generate segments, push segments to deep storage, and have them loaded and served by a Historical process (or until `completionTimeout` elapses).
+A task remains in reading state for the period defined in `taskDuration`, at which point it transitions to publishing state.
+A task remains in publishing state for as long as it takes to generate segments, push segments to deep storage, and have them loaded and served by a Historical process
+(or until `completionTimeout` elapses).

 The number of reading tasks is controlled by `replicas` and `taskCount`.
-In general, there will be `replicas * taskCount` reading tasks, the exception being if `taskCount > {numKinesisShards}` in which case `{numKinesisShards}` tasks will be used instead.
-When `taskDuration` elapses, these tasks will transition to publishing state and `replicas * taskCount` new reading tasks will be created.
+In general, there are `replicas * taskCount` reading tasks.
+An exception occurs if `taskCount > {numKinesisShards}`, in which case `{numKinesisShards}` tasks are used instead.
+When `taskDuration` elapses, these tasks transition to publishing state and `replicas * taskCount` new reading tasks are created.
 To allow for reading tasks and publishing tasks to run concurrently, there should be a minimum capacity of:

 ```text
 workerCapacity = 2 * replicas * taskCount